alfreedom/APOS/README.md

 ## Add udev rules

-To use the software programmers with avrdude without root permissions, it is necessary to add the rules of programmers to the system.
-Depending on the version of linux, you must change the name of the group to which the device rules belong.
+To use the hardware programmers with avrdude without root permissions, it is necessary to add the rules of programmers to the system.
+Depending of your Linux distribution, you must change the name of the group to which the device rules belong.
 For Debian and derivatives the __*"dialout"*__ group is used, for Fedora it is __*"users"*__ and for Arch it is __*"uucp"*__.